-- To consent to or refuse any or all parts of the exam and any medication or treatment - To the presence or absence of a support person through any part of the process, including a rape crisis advocate and/or a family member or friend - To report the crime to the police, or to refuse to report the crime, and to have a support person present during police interviews - To a language interpreter and/or assistive technology throughout the exam - For minors: If you are a minor, you can obtain (or refuse) a forensic exam without the consent of your parent or guardian.
+- To consent to or refuse any or all parts of the exam and any medication or treatment - To the presence or absence of a support person through any part of the process, including a rape crisis

+- advocate and/or a family member or friend - To report the crime to the police, or to refuse to report the crime, and to have a support person present during police interviews - To a language interpreter and/or assistive technology throughout the exam - For minors: If you are a minor, you can obtain (or refuse) a forensic exam without the consent of your parent or guardian.
 Hospitals are required to notify parents/guardians in writing that you were seen in the hospital's emergency department but are NOT required to disclose the nature of the visit.

 Mandatory Reporting of Felonies: When a survivor is treated in a hospital emergency department (whether or not he or she obtains a forensic exam), certain reporting procedures are required by law.
-Medical personnel are required to report knowledge of any felony crime to law enforcement.
+Medical personnel are required to report knowledge of any felony crime to law enforcement, but they do not have to identify an adult patient's name.

 Similarly, evidence collected in a forensic exam must be turned over to the police department in the jurisdiction where the crime occurred.
 These requirements do not obligate you to personally report the crime to police, nor to participate in the criminal justice process.
 The police may come to the ER and ask to speak with you; you do not have to speak with them if you do not wish to.

-Anonymous ("Jane Doe") Kits: In Ohio, adult survivors have the option of reporting a sexual assault anonymously, meaning that they can obtain a forensic exam without having their personal identity included.
+Unnamed ("Jane Doe") Kits: In Ohio, adult survivors have the option of reporting a sexual assault anonymously, meaning that they can obtain a forensic exam without having their personal identity included.
 Instead of attaching the survivor's name to the collected evidence, a number unique to that survivor will be used.
 Law enforcement must still be notified and must be given the evidence that is collected, however, only the unique number and general location of the assault will be provided to law enforcement (not the survivor's name or identifying information).
 Upon discharge from the hospital, the survivors are given their unique number, so that they can later report to police, if they choose, and be able to connect the report to the evidence collected.
-Note that minors are not able to obtain an anonymous forensic exam in Ohio.
+Note that minors are not able to obtain an anonymous forensic exam in Ohio because all medical professionals are required to report all instances of child sex abuse..

-Privacy During Prosecution: You may request that the judge in the criminal case prevent the release of your or the offender's name or the details of the offense until the preliminary hearing, the accused is arraigned in the court of common pleas, the charge is dismissed, or the case is otherwise concluded, whichever occurs first.
+Privacy During Prosecution: You may request that the judge in the criminal case prevent the release of your or the offender's name or the details of the offense until the preliminary hearing, the accused is arraigned in the Court of Common Pleas, the charge is dismissed, or the case is otherwise concluded, whichever occurs first.
 See: http://codes.ohio.gov/orc/2907.11

 Kit Analysis and Storage: Not all forensic exam kits are analyzed.
 Analysis often takes weeks or even months, so results are not immediately available.
 Currently, kits are required to be stored for a minimum of 60 days, commonly within the police department, hospital, or other formal storage facility.
 After 60 days, it is up to the discretion of individual agencies and jurisdictions as to whether the kit continues to be stored, or is destroyed.
-To determine the status of a kit's analysis, contact the responding police department.